JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 ## What is the sub/super-differential?

-The subderivative is defined only for locally convex functions, where-as the super-deriviative is fined only for locally concave functions.
+The subderivative is defined only for locally convex functions, whereas the super-derivative is defined only for locally concave functions.
-For our purpose we, basically never care which we are working with  and so write sub/super-derivative.
+For our purpose we basically never care which we are working with and so write sub/super-derivative.

 For a function $f$ at some point $x_0$ a sub/super-derivative is a real number $c$ such that there exists a open ball $\mathcal{B} \subset \mathrm{dom}(f)$ containing $x_0$, and for all points $z \in \mathcal{B}$ the following holds: